 In the early 18th century the Eliot family decided to create a park in keeping with their wealth and status.
-They dammed the estuary, diverting the water course, and built a winding drive 2 miles long to follow the water's edge.
+They dammed the estuary, diverting the watercourse, and built a winding drive two miles long to follow the water's edge.
 The drive winds through carefully designed parkland before you emerge to find a stunning view of the mansion side by side with St German's Priory.

-The 18th century house was remodelled by Sir John Soanes in the late 18th century, and a service wing was added in the 19th century.
-Soanes also restored the remains of the Priory beside the house, now St Germans Priory Church, which originally acted as cathedral to the whole of Cornwall.
+The 18th-century house was remodelled by Sir John Soane in the late 18th century, and a service wing was added in the 19th century.
+Soanes also restored the remains of the Priory beside the house, now St Germans Priory Church, which originally acted as a cathedral for the whole of Cornwall.
 At the same period when Soanes was remodelling the house and Priory, Humphry Repton was laying out the surrounding landscape gardens and park.

 An even more striking contrast to the fashionable rooms above stairs is the House Carpenter's Shop below stairs, where the carpenter and his apprentice would repair furniture, window frames, and maintain the household fittings.